The Altar of Intents

 The Altar of Incense as read in Exodus 30: 1-6 was located before the veil in the first portion of the sanctuary or tent of meeting.
 It was a cubit square and two cubits high and intricately detailed with gold and beautiful materials.
 This altar was sacred and handling it wrong or not respecting it could have resulted in death.

 Incense is something that is burned for the fragrant smell it produces.
 It was used in Biblical times in the offering of sacrifices that were pleasing to the Lord.

 In those days so much work went into getting into the presence of God.
 Even after the proper steps were taken and rules were followed, still, only the High Priest was able to enter the Holiest of Holies.
 Aside from these specific altars located inside the tabernacles, altars in general, and what was brought to them were not something to play with.

 One afternoon I was sitting on the porch by the lake.
 I had been praying and earnestly seeking God.
 As I peered over the lake something caught my eye.
 It was a small fire pit that we often used during family get-togethers.
 Earlier that day I had been reading about the tabernacle and all of the details that went into each and every portion and room.

 Intents is a word that sounds a lot like incense and it was the word that came to me as I read through a particular scripture one day.
 Sometimes we can go through all the right procedures and protocols but our intents are not pleasing.
-Often times, if we are honest, our intentions actually have a way of being self-gratifying and selfish rather than something the Lord would be pleased with.
+Oftentimes, if we are honest, our intentions actually have a way of being self-gratifying and selfish rather than something the Lord would be pleased with.